 You can link specific tasks to specific channels, which is a really nice feature.

 Another awesome thing about the Asana Slack integration is the ability to set up rules, setting up specific triggers that lead to a specific action in Slack.
 This lets you really customize the experience of your Asana-Slack integration however it works best for you.

-Monday.com is the third tool that comes to mind straight away when you think of the best product management and collaboration tools used in remote work today.
+Monday (aka Monday.com) is the third tool that comes to mind straight away when you think of the best product management and collaboration tools used in remote work today.

-Instead of long, rambling text threads, say whatever’s on your mind with a quick video.
+Instead of long, rambling text threads, say what’s on your mind with a quick video.
 It also allows you to record your screen, which makes it a lot easier to explain exactly what you mean.